agent18/agent18.github.io/_posts/2021-05-07-Data-science-so-far-2.markdown

 Am happy that I am in some sort of a "data analysis" position, and that I get "some experience" while my daytime job is not fully a waste of time.
-As the calculations seem to suggest the delay in finding a "real Data analysis job" might not be too detrimental.
+As the calculations seem to suggest the delay in finding a "real Data analysis job" might not be detrimental.
 So for now, am going to get to the bottom of the questions I left hanging in the last post such as, "what I need to learn/do to get into EA"?
 "Can I get empirical evidence of lifetime potential of an EA job"? etc.